nkarasiak/MuseoToolBox/paper.md

 # Summary

-`Museo ToolBox` is a python library dedicated to the processing of images in remote sensing.
-Images, also known as rasters, are georeferenced arrays.
+`Museo ToolBox` is a python library dedicated to the processing of georeferenced arrays, also known as rasters or images in remote sensing.

-In remote sensing, classifying land cover type is a common and sometimes complex task, regardless of your level of expertise.
+In this domain, classifying land cover type is a common and sometimes complex task, regardless of your level of expertise.
 Recurring procedures such as extracting Regions Of Interest (raster values from your polygon), computing spectral indices or validating a model with a cross-validation can be difficult to implement.

 `Museo ToolBox` aims at simplifying the whole process by making the main treatments more accessible (extracting of Region Of Interests, fitting a model by using cross-validation, computing Normalized Difference Vegetation Index (NDVI) or various spectral indices, performing any kind of array function to the raster, etc).